 Member, American Academy of Dermatology (2017 - Present)

 Board Certification: American Board of Dermatology, Dermatology (2017)

 Internship: Santa Clara Valley Medical Center Dept of Medicine (2014) CA

 MPhil, University of Cambridge, Chemistry, by Research (2008)

 Current Research and Scholarly Interests

-I am a clinical researcher interested in evaluating promising new treatments for chronic and severe skin conditions.
+I am a clinical researcher interested in evaluating promising new diagnostic paradigms and treatments for serious or poorly treated, chronic skin conditions.
 My research currently includes: